wolffangsecurity/wolffangsecurity.github.io/content/projects/az-cloud-sec-implement.md

   assignments, or sharing image galleries.
 - **Virtual Machine Contributor:** Create and manage virtual machines, manage disks, install and run software, reset the root user password via VM extensions, and manage local user accounts via VM extensions.
-Does not grant access to the connected virtual network or storage account, and does not allow role assignments in Azure RBAC.
+It does not grant access to the connected virtual network or storage account, and does not allow role assignments in Azure RBAC.
 - **Network Contributor:** Manage networking resources.